 Further study

-Postgraduate study and training is essential if you want to become a chartered psychologist and to register as a practitioner psychologist with the Health & Care Professionals Council (HCPC).
+Postgraduate study and training are essential if you want to become a chartered psychologist and register as a practitioner psychologist with the Health & Care Professions Council (HCPC).

-Some graduates go on to undertake research at Masters and PhD level in order to follow an academic career that combines research and teaching.
+Alternatively, you could undertake research at Masters or PhD level to follow an academic career that combines research and teaching.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in psychology.